medoidai/givebackgpt/SECURITY.md

 # Security Policy

-## Reporting Security Vulnerabilities

-We encourage everyone using or contributing to our project to promptly report any potential security issues.
-Here's how you can help:
+To maintain the security of our project, we encourage all users and contributors to promptly report any potential vulnerabilities.
+Here’s how you can assist us:

-- **Notify us privately**: Send an email to [info@medoid.ai](mailto:info@medoid.ai) and clearly state that it's about security.
-For example, use a subject line like "Safety Problem - Project Name".
+- **Report privately**: Please send an email to [info@medoid.ai](mailto:info@medoid.ai) and clearly indicate that your message concerns security.
+For instance, use a subject line like "Security Issue - Project Name".

-- **Provide details**: Describe the issue with as much detail as possible.
-If you have evidence such as code snippets or logs, include them in your email.
+- **Include details**: Provide a thorough description of the vulnerability.
+If possible, attach supporting evidence such as code snippets or logs to your email.

-- **Responsible disclosure**: Please allow us a reasonable amount of time to investigate and address the issue before discussing it publicly.
-This ensures we can fix it before it becomes a larger problem.
+- **Responsible disclosure**: Kindly allow us a reasonable amount of time to investigate and mitigate the vulnerability before disclosing it publicly.
+This approach ensures that we can resolve the issue before it poses a greater risk.

-Thank you for your help in keeping our project secure!
+Thank you for helping us uphold the security of our project!